 The Article and Book templates are examples of templates that inherit directly from DocumentTemplate.
-We will briefly discuss the article template.
-The Article template overrides the default style sheet and defines the two custom template attributes discussed in Section 4.2.1.
-The document parts title, front_matter and contents are listed the in parts attribute and part templates for each are provided along with page templates:
+We will briefly discuss the article template, the simpler of the two.
+The Article template overrides the default style sheet and lists a single document part named contents in the parts attribute and provided a template for it are provided along with page templates: